mpvdk/chesscoordinates/README.md

 # Contributing

 Find an issue with the app or have any suggestions?
 Your input is welcom.
 Open an issue or create a pull request.

+# To-do:

+- Apply minimisation - I have parcel configured but it's causing some issues on Cloudflare pages.
+The site is very small as is so it's not a big deal really.
+- Add more fen-notation positions and think of a better way to serve them on demand (current setup adds bytes for every position added of course).